 By participating in and completing the seminar, attendees will earn a certificate from U.S. Sailing that can be used when racing offshore and internationally.

-Tickets are $350 for both days or $250 for one day.
 Membership in The Sailing Foundation is included in the fee.
-In addition, $35 of the Saturday fee will be forwarded to US Sailing.
 The fee covers lectures, demonstrations, exhibits, course materials and a box lunch.
 To ensure good contact between the students and the presenters, each break-out session is limited to 25 students.